qsengineers/frontend-challenge/CHALLENGE.md

 | ![Header Background Color Example](https://github.com/qsengineers/frontend-challenge/assets/134649881/d079a57e-4c4a-4c55-bc0e-64fb3a1a41b2)  | ![Buttons Color Example](https://github.com/qsengineers/frontend-challenge/assets/134649881/159b689c-3020-45d2-92b6-57641011a5ae)  | ![Header Image Example](https://github.com/qsengineers/frontend-challenge/assets/134649881/c62f27d1-2bd7-4f35-817f-672477bc5b3a) |

-- You should use this figma as reference: [figma](https://www.figma.com/file/9eUcy4OeOdqP9Ux5TyCGga/Front-end-test?type=design&node-id=7-2406)
-- You can see this animation as reference to understand how screens communicate each other: [animation](https://www.figma.com/proto/9eUcy4OeOdqP9Ux5TyCGga/Front-end-test?page-id=9%3A2408&type=design&node-id=9-2409&viewport=331%2C510%2C0.19&scaling=scale-down&starting-point-node-id=9%3A2409)
+- As a front end focused developer you'll typically be provided with a figma with the screens that you'll need to build.
+Use this figma as the design work. [figma](https://www.figma.com/file/9eUcy4OeOdqP9Ux5TyCGga/Front-end-test?type=design&node-id=7-2406)
+- Here's the usage flow of the screens: [animation](https://www.figma.com/proto/9eUcy4OeOdqP9Ux5TyCGga/Front-end-test?page-id=9%3A2408&type=design&node-id=9-2409&viewport=331%2C510%2C0.19&scaling=scale-down&starting-point-node-id=9%3A2409)

+##Mock Apis Access

 This is the API endpoint you should use to fetch Restaurant details: https://run.mocky.io/v3/0453ad6e-f530-4864-b101-a7fba4980012
 ```